What Makes Someone a Night Owl Vs. an Early Bird?

 Why are some people early birds while others are night owls?

-Chronotypes, like being an early bird or a night owl, relate to our genetic inclination to sleep at a certain time of the day.
+Dr. Krieger: Chronotypes, like being an early bird or a night owl, relate to our genetic inclination to sleep at a certain time of the day.
 We have genes that regulate our sleep cycles and release melatonin at a particular time to help prepare for sleep.
-This is a complex process that also involves the synchronization of other metabolic processes and hormones, including growth hormones and cortisol, and decreases your body temperature.
+This is a complex process that also involves the synchronization of several metabolic processes and hormones, including melatonin, growth hormones, and cortisol.

 For night owls, all of that happens later.
 So, when people force themselves to go to bed early, they might be unable to sleep simply because the body isn’t ready.

-People who go to sleep before 9 p.m. have what we call advanced sleep phase.
-Others who go to bed after 2 a.m. have what’s called delayed sleep phase.
-Only a small percentage of the population will be on those two ends: around 4% have delayed sleep phase and 2% or less have advanced sleep phase.
-Most people usually fall on a spectrum between the two, sleeping between 9 p.m. and midnight.
+People who regularly go to sleep before 9 p.m. and wake up very early have what we call advanced sleep phase.
+Others who go to bed after 2 a.m. and sleep in late, have what’s called delayed sleep phase.
+Only a small percentage of the population is found to have those extreme features: around 4% have delayed sleep phase and 2% or less have advanced sleep phase.
+Most people usually fall on a spectrum between the two, sleeping between 10 p.m. and midnight.

 Being an early bird or night owl may not be a definite diagnosis for some people, as we may identify with different chronotypes at different times in our lives.